Deployment Overview of Qwen3-Coder on Server¶

 /root/nginx/: Contains the Docker Compose configuration for the Nginx proxy and Certbot. -

-/root/nginx/compose.yml: The Docker Compose file defining the Nginx service. -
+/root/nginx/compose.yml: Docker Compose file for the proxy service. -

-/data/nginx/nginx-certbot.env: Environment file for Nginx and Certbot configuration. -
+/data/nginx/nginx-certbot.env: Environment file for the Nginx-Certbot service. -

-/etc/systemd/system/ollama.service: Systemd unit file for the Ollama service. -
+/etc/systemd/system/ollama.service: Systemd service unit file for the Ollama backend. -

-/var/lib/docker/volumes/open-webui/_data: Persistent volume location for Open WebUI data.
+/var/lib/docker/volumes/open-webui/_data: Persistent volume for Open WebUI backend data.

 Application Installation Process¶